chauff/IN4325/README.md

 ## Final grade

-In line with the study guide, the final grade consists of the following components:

-- 60% group project (group work, individually graded)
-- 30% literature survey (group work, individually graded)
-- 10% peer reviews (individual work)

-These components translate into the following setup:

-1. The **core IR project** contributes 45% to the final grade (30% project, 15% literature survey)
+1. The **core IR project** contributes 45% to the final grade.

-2. The **applied NLP project** contributes 45% to the final grade (30% project, 15% liteature survey)
+2. The **applied NLP project** contributes 45% to the final grade.

-3. Teh **peer reviews** contribute 10% to the final grade.
+3. The **peer reviews** contribute 10% to the final grade.

+In order to pass this course, you need (1) to receive a 5.8 grade or higher, (2) complete both projects with at least a grade of 5.0 and (3) receive a *sufficient* for at least 9 of the 14 peer reviews.

 ## Course schedule